fetchai/agents-aea/docs/cli-vs-programmatic-aeas.md

 aea run
 ```

-Once you see a message of the form `My libp2p addresses: ['SOME_ADDRESS']` take note of the address.
+Once you see a message of the form `To join its network use multiaddr: ['SOME_ADDRESS']` take note of the address.

 ### Create the weather client AEA